Documentation

 Config is stored at ~/.config/nano-ffmpeg/config.json:

-default_output_dir — Where output files are saved (empty = same as input)theme — Color theme (currently: dark)recent_files — Last 10 files used (auto-populated)hw_accel — Hardware acceleration: auto, off, videotoolbox, nvenc, vaapiffmpeg_path — Override ffmpeg binary path (empty = auto-detect)Capabilities are cached separately at ~/.config/nano-ffmpeg/capabilities.json and auto-invalidated when your ffmpeg version changes.
+default_output_dir — Where output files are saved (empty = same as input)theme — Color theme (dark or light)recent_files — Last 10 files used (auto-populated)hw_accel — Hardware acceleration: auto, off, videotoolbox, nvenc, vaapiffmpeg_path — Override ffmpeg binary path (empty = auto-detect)Passing --theme dark|light overrides the config theme for that run.

 Progress Screen